-This section of the Internal Transcript Guide is designed to assist the user in understanding retroactive change notations.
+This section is designed to assist the user in understanding retroactive change notations.
 Retroactive petitions are submitted to the Office of the University Registrar and are reviewed by a Grade Change Deputy, who will either approve the petition in-house, return the petition to the petitioner for more information, or forward the petition to the Academic Senate Committee on Grade Changes (the "Grade Change Committee").

 The Guidelines of the Committee may be found at the Committee Guidelines Page.
 In general, the Grade Change Deputy will approve clerical or procedural errors and limited types of retroactive adds in-house.